suraj-k-mahto/content/2012-02-01-configure-multiple-environments-within-wordpress.md

 <!-- more -->
 In my case, the Wordpress is hosted on [Pagoda Box](http://pagodabox.com).
 A very good hosting solution for PHP applications, but you are very limited when it comes to configuring your Wordpress installation (you have to install plugins locally and commit them to the repository).
 I've followed [this documentation](http://help.pagodabox.com/customer/portal/articles/175468-wordpress) at first to get Wordpress up and running on Pagoda Box.
 But I wasn't very pleased with their solution of setting up the database connection both locally and on Pagoda Box.
 So I came up with my own solution.

 With my solution, Wordpress checks for an environment variable called 'ENVIRONMENT' and based on that it loads the appropriate configuration file.
-It defaults on 'dev', so in your development environment it would load the config file *wp-config/wp-config.dev.php*
+It defaults to 'dev', so in your development environment it would load the config file *wp-config/wp-config.dev.php*
 To make Wordpress detecting your configuration files, you have to modify *wp-config.php* first to this;

 ~~~